-OFFERED BY THE UNIVERSITY OF PISA IN COLLABORATION WITH THE UNIVERSITY OF SASSARI AND MANAGED BY IRLAB.
+OFFERED BY THE UNIVERSITY OF PISA AND MANAGED BY IRLAB.

-The Summer School in Osteoarchaeology and Paleopathology is an academic program offered by the University of Pisa, in collaboration with the Center for Anthropological, Paleopathological and Historical Studies of the Sardinian and Mediterranean Population (Dpt. of Biomedical Sciences, University of Sassari), aimed at training students in anthropological and paleopathological laboratory methods.
+The Summer School in Osteoarchaeology and Paleopathology is an academic program offered by the University of Pisa aimed at training students in anthropological and paleopathological laboratory methods.
 It is an outstanding opportunity for students to gain practical experience in bioarchaeological investigation by working side-by-side with leading researchers in the field.

 The school is designed to provide all participants with an in-depth knowledge of cleaning, restoring and analyzing ancient human skeletal remains.
 Biological profile reconstruction is aimed at obtaining the greatest possible amount of information on the environment, lifestyle, and diseases that afflicted past populations.

 Each student will have the opportunity to clean, restore and study skeletons from archaeological contexts.
-This will allows determining sex and age at death of the skeletons, as well as identifying and recognizing the pathologies most frequently observed in bone in order to reconstruct dietary habits, health status, patterns of subsistence and physical activity of the examined individuals.
+This will allows determining sex and age at death of the skeletons, recording entheseal changes, stress indicators, metric and non-metric traits, as well as identifying the pathologies most frequently observed in bone and teeth in order to reconstruct dietary habits, health status, patterns of subsistence and physical activity of the examined individuals.

-The skeletal materials under examination includes samples from Tuscan excavations dating back to the medieval and modern ages.
-The activities will be completed under the supervision of experienced staff of the Division of Paleopathology, directed by Professor Gino Fornaciari.
+The skeletal materials under examination includes samples from Tuscan excavations dating back to the Medieval age.
+The activities will be completed under the supervision of Prof. Gino Fornaciari and the experienced staff of the Division of Paleopathology, directed by Prof. Valentina Giuffra.

 SUMMER SCHOOL PROGRAM AND DATES